ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Experiments

 \subsection{Qualitative Analysis}

-\paragraph{Image Refinement Flow.} As shown in Figure~\ref{fig:example}, we present several qualitative examples, including two for image generation and two for image editing, each executed for five steps.
-From an overall perspective, we can observe that the image quality improves progressively with each step, demonstrating that \ours refines the image gradually.
+As shown in Figure~\ref{fig:example}, we provide several qualitative examples, including two for image generation and two for image editing, each executed over five iterative steps.
+Overall, we observe that the image quality improves progressively at each step, demonstrating that \ours gradually refines the output.